 The RISE Fellowship experience includes the following structured opportunities, as well as additional community activities including network-building, service days, and extended learning opportunities.

 Fellows serve full-time with nonprofit host sites, completing projects that aim to expand these organizations’ capacity to effectively achieve their missions and serve their constituents.
-Before the start of the fellowship, New Sector works with each host site to develop a project scope that provides a meaningful, impactful, and challenging experience.
+Before the start of the Fellowship, New Sector works with each host site to develop a project scope that provides a meaningful, impactful, and challenging experience.
 The following are a few examples of past Fellow projects: